About Ollie Taylor

 Barbara Acan

-I am a Trustee for AHI and a Bid Manager at a workplace design and fit-out company.
-With nearly 15 years of experience in the buil...
+I am a Trustee for AHI and a Bid Manager for a workplace design and fit-out company.
+With nearly 15 years of experience in the bui...

 See Profile